 Welcome to CeDNe’s documentation!#

-CeDNe: C. elegans Dynamic Network A composable framework for building, analyzing, and visualizing nervous systems.
+CeDNe: Connectome-embedded Dynamical Networks A composable framework for building, analyzing, and visualizing nervous systems.

 Modules: - core: Core neuroscience data structures (neurons, networks, trials) - utils: High-level tools for graph analysis, data loading, and visualization